-Google has confirmed a core algo update happened last week.
+Google has confirmed a broad core algorithm update happened last week.
+(See our initial coverage in Google Confirms Algorithm Update Occurred Last Week.)

 Google’s Danny Sullivan stated that Google was not targeting low quality websites.
 He explicitly confirmed that there is nothing wrong to fix in sites that lose rankings.